 MSP is one of about 40 airports that also offer CLEAR, a biometric service using your irises and fingerprints.
 It allows you to go to a much shorter screening line to get to security.
 It doesn’t replace TSA Pre✓® or Global Entry, but it does get you to the head of the line much more quickly when traveling in the US.
 You will still need at least TSA Pre✓® to avoid taking off your shoes and removing your laptop.
-It costs $179 per year, probably worth it for frequent travelers, and certain credit cards will give you credit towards the fee.
+Clear costs $179 per year, probably worth it for frequent travelers, and certain credit cards will give you credit towards the fee.
 Up to 3 family members can be added for $50 each.
 We haven’t opted for it yet, but if screening lines get too long, even with TSA Pre✓®, we may give it a try.
 UPDATE: We did purchase CLEAR in late 2019.
 We love it!

 Ask your cellphone provider if there is coverage in the countries where you will be traveling.
 If not, consider purchasing a SIM card when you get to your destination.
 If you have WIFI access, there are quite a few apps that let you call, text, even video chat without additional fees.
 We’ve used both Google Hangouts and WhatsApp.